staglibrary/stagpy/docs/neo4j.md

 This allows graph algorithms to be executed directly on a graph stored in the database.

-This tutorial will give a quick introduction to Neo4j and demonstrate how to run your first graph algorithms on a graph stored in Neo4j.
+This article will give a quick introduction to Neo4j and demonstrate how to run your first graph algorithms on a graph stored in Neo4j.
-In this tutorial, we will connect to a Neo4j database running in the AuraDB cloud service.
+In this aricle, we will connect to a Neo4j database running in the AuraDB cloud service.
 The STAG library can also connect to a database running locally.